TacticFront/tacticfront.io/README.md

 ### Project Governance

-- The project maintainer ([evan](https://github.com/evanpelle)) has final authority on all code changes and design decisions
+- The project maintainers have final authority on all code changes and design decisions
 - All pull requests require maintainer approval before merging
-- The maintainer reserves the right to reject contributions that don't align with the project's vision or quality standards
+- The maintainers reserve the right to reject contributions that don't align with the project's vision or quality standards

+- By submitting any code change you are confirming that you have the rights to the code or changes and are allowing them to be distributed under the terms of the project license.
+Accepted changes may be used in TacticFront.io commercially.

 ### Contribution Path for New Contributors